Haval H8

-The Haval H8 is a mid-size SUV produced by Haval, a sub-brand of Great Wall Motor.
+The Haval H8 is a mid-size crossover SUV produced by Haval, a sub-brand of Great Wall Motor.

 Overview

 The Haval H8 was previewed on the April 2012 Beijing Auto Show as the Great Wall Haval H7 concept, the production version was revealed on the Chinese car market during the 2013 Guangzhou Auto Show.
 Pricing of the Haval H8 SUV ranges from 183,800 to 231,800 yuan.
 The chassis of the H8 is a uni-body, while suspension in the front is double-wishbone independent with the rear being multi-link independent.
 Drive train options include both 4×2 and 4×4.